Miha-x64/Lubricant/README.md

 ### Name?

 In order to apply a post-effect, you need to lubricate Android SDK heavily.
 Also, [in Russian, “blurry” and “lubricated” is the same word, as well as “unclear” or “smooth”](https://www.multitran.com/m.exe?s=%D1%81%D0%BC%D0%B0%D0%B7%D0%B0%D0%BD%D0%BD%D1%8B%D0%B9&l1=2&l2=1).

+### Status and roadmap

+- [x] stack blur algorithm
+- [x] dynamic blur Drawable
+- [x] I use this in production
+- [ ] try to speed up with SIMD instructions
+- [ ] speed up by separating x and y radii and downscaling unscrollable dimension even more
+- [ ] speed up by supporting partial invalidation, redraw, and reblur
+- [ ] try parallel blur
+- [ ] filter and backdrop-filter for vector drawables
+- [ ] SurfaceView and TextureView support
+- [ ] one-liner to match overlay and backdrop instead of setting srcOffsetXY explicitly

 ### Architecture